-As with previous collaborations with Marvel, Perception’s process begins by exploring numerous concepts.
-By experimenting with different conceptual and visual themes, Perception is able to not just propose solutions, but to begin a collaborative process with the entire team at Marvel.
-The team would come to agree on one concept that was unanimously the favorite, establishing the foundation for the logo development.
+As with previous collaborations with Marvel, our process began by exploring numerous concepts.
+By experimenting with different conceptual and visual themes, we were able to not just propose solutions, but begin a collaborative process with the entire team at Marvel.
+We would come to agree on one concept that was unanimously the favorite, establishing the foundation for the logo development.

 The familiar metaphor of stacked pages quickly expands into something much bigger, as we see a process through which classic tales are a seed awaiting tremendous growth and development.
 The powerful beam of creativity projects through comic books and museum glass, colliding with script pages and concept art.
 The dynamic cross-pollination breaks through these layers and sprouts into a rapidly growing universe.
 While these cosmos are ever-expanding, from a distance it always looks like one thing: MARVEL STUDIOS.

-1- Since the very first Spider-Man (2001), and long before Marvel Studios was it’s own entity, any Marvel-related film began with some form of the ‘flipping pages’ logo.
-The entire team at Perception was unanimous in wanting to pay tribute to this iconic animation, originally developed in 2001.
+Since the very first Spider-Man (2001), and long before Marvel Studios was its own entity, any Marvel-related film began with some form of the ‘flipping pages’ logo.
+Our team was unanimous in wanting to pay tribute to this iconic animation, originally developed in 2001.
 As the new Marvel Studios logo animation begins, it is initially identical to the historic ‘flipping pages’ logo, both reflecting on and respecting the studios history.